-Credit: CTE Prerequisite: None Length: Year
+Prerequisite: None Length: Year

 If you are a self-motivated student that enjoys working in groups and is committed to making a positive impact in our community, then this class is for you.
-This class is designed to give students an opportunity to make positive changes to the culture and climate of our school and community.
-This class will teach students the importance of service and leadership through project-based learning.
+This class is designed to give students an opportunity to make positive changes to the culture and climate of both our school and community.
+This class will teach students the importance of organization, teamwork, service and leadership through project-based learning.
+This course may be repeated for credit.